jimporter/bfg9000/doc/building.md

 the UNIX naming conventions, so you can use `CFLAGS`, `CXXFLAGS`, and `CPPFLAGS` for compilation flags, `LDFLAGS` for linker flags, and `LIBRARY_PATH` for the list of library search directories.

-## Building on Windows

-Since bfg9000 is a command-line program, you'll need to open a command prompt.
-However, since the MSVC tools aren't in the path by default, you need to pick the *correct* prompt to open.
-Visual Studio provides Start Menu links such as "VS2015 Developer Command Prompt".
-These add the appropiate directories to the `PATH`, allowing you to use the version of the MSVC tools that you'd like.